soiltechproject/fsm-docs/.github/ISSUE_TEMPLATE/soiltech-code-changes-or-bug-.md

 ---
-name: 'Soiltech Code changes or BUG '
+name: 'fsm-python'
-about: Issue for BUGs or suggested changes to the soiltech tools
+about: Issue for BUGs or suggested changes to the fsm-python tools
-title: "[Soiltech]"
+title: "[fsm-python]"
-labels: Soiltech
+labels: fsm-python
-assignees: correllink, KipCrossing
+assignees: KipCrossing

 ---